FarronF/limerick-council-meetings/meetings/2022/05/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th March 2022.md

 vaccination centres and planning for a range of responses.
 Close collaboration

-between the agencies of the state has been a key cornerstone as Ireland--- 20
+between the agencies of the state has been a key cornerstone as Ireland
+---
+20

 responded to the major and unheralded challenges associated with the